Julia's equation and differential transcendence: Preliminaries

 We let $f\mapsto f^{(n)}$ denote the $n$th compositional iterate of $f\mapsto f'$.
 A subring $S$ of $R$ which is closed under $f\mapsto f'$ is called a {\it differential subring} of $R$, and in this case $R$ is called a {\it differential ring extension} of~$S$.
 For any $(r+1)$-tuple $\bi =(i_0,\dots,i_r)$ of natural numbers and an element $y$ in a differential ring extension of $R$, put

 Let $Y$ be a differential indeterminate over~$R$.
-Then $R\{Y\}$ (not to be confused with $\C\{z\}$) denotes the ring of differential polynomials in $Y$ over $R$.
+Then $R\{Y\}$ denotes the ring of differential polynomials in $Y$ over $R$ (not to be confused with the ring $\C\{z\}$ of convergent power series with complex coefficients in the indeterminate $z$).
 As ring, $R\{Y\}$ is just the polynomial ring $R[Y,Y',Y'',\dots]$ in the distinct indeterminates $Y^{(n)}$ over $R$, where as usual we write $Y=Y^{(0)}$, $Y'=Y^{(1)}$, $Y''=Y^{(2)}$, etc. We consider $R\{Y\}$ as the differential ring whose derivation extends the derivation of $R$ and satisfies $(Y^{(n)})'=Y^{(n+1)}$ for every $n$.
-For $P(Y)\in R\{Y\}$ and $y$ an element of a differential ring extension of~$R$, we let $P(y)$ be the element of that extension obtained by substituting $y,y',\dots$ for $Y,Y',\dots$ in $P$, respectively.
-We say that an element $y$ of a differential ring extension of $R$ is {\it differentially algebraic over~$R$} if there is some $P\in R\{Y\}$, $P\neq 0$, such that $P(y)=0$, and if $y$ is not differentially algebraic over $R$, then $y$ is said to be {\it differentially transcendental over~$R$.}
+For $P(Y)\in R\{Y\}$ and $y$ an element of a differential ring extension of~$R$, we let~$P(y)$ be the element of that extension obtained by substituting $y,y',\dots$ for $Y,Y',\dots$ in $P$, respectively.
+We say that an element $y$ of a differential ring extension of $R$ is {\it differentially algebraic over~$R$} if there is some $P\in R\{Y\}$, $P\neq 0$, such that $P(y)=0$, and if $y$ is not differentially algebraic over $R$, then~$y$ is said to be {\it differentially transcendental over~$R$.}

 For $P\in R\{Y\}$, the smallest $r\in\N$ such that $P\in R[Y,Y',\dots,Y^{(r)}]$ is called the {\it order} of the differential polynomial $P$.
 Let $P\in R\{Y\}$ have order $r$, and let $\bi=(i_0,\dots,i_r)$ range over $\N^{1+r}$.
 We call $Y^{\bi}$ a \emph{monomial}, and denote by $P_{\bi}\in R$ the coefficient of $Y^{\bi}$ in $P$.
 Thus $P$ can be uniquely written as